The Wine Effect:

 I love this meme and would like to dedicate it to all the women in the world.

-Just think of it, that specific moment when (and where) nothing else counts, just you and the wine (or whatever else you are drinking), and the whole world could crumble and disappear, you wouldn't even care.
+Just think of it, that specific moment when (and where) nothing else counts, just you and the wine (or whatever else you are drinking), and the whole world could crumble and disappear; you wouldn't even care.

 Who does not like to occasionally have this kind of selfish moment (only for yourself and for yourself only)?
-When, for a few blissful minutes (or longer), while sipping wine (or another one of your favorite drink), you completely forget about everyone and everything, relax your body and mind, take it easy, and think about absolutely nothing else than how satisfying this moment is, not being disturbed by anyone or anything, and how pleasurable this wine (your drink) is on that very particular moment.
-Don't you?
-I do...
-I absolutely do very much indeed love this kind of moment...
+When, for a few blissful minutes (or longer), while sipping wine (or another one of your favourite drinks), you completely forget about everyone and everything, relax your body and mind, take it easy, and think about absolutely nothing else other than how satisfying this moment is!
+Not being disturbed by anyone or anything, and just realizing how pleasurable this wine in your glass (or your drink) is at that particular moment.

-And, to really express how I feel about this kind of forgetful moments, I often even apply (to these specific moments), the quote of "The Merovingian" (Lambert Wilson), in "The Matrix Reloaded", when he says:
+And, to really express how I feel about this kind of forgetful moments, I often even apply (to these specific moments) the quote of "The Merovingian" (Lambert Wilson), in "The Matrix Reloaded", when he says:

 "Château Haut-Brion 1959.
 Magnificent wine.
 I love French wine like I love the French language.
 I have sampled every language, French is my favorite.
 Fantastic language.
 Especially to curse with: Nom de dieu de putain de bordel de merde de saloperie de connard d'enculé de ta mère.
 It's like wiping your arse with silk.
 I love it." (*)